males-can-code/static-rss/README.md

 read or to update your feeds from the web.

 #### TMPFS:
-To make static-rss faster you can use a tmpfs.
+To make static-rss faster you can use a tmpfs to hold your exported html files.
 <pre>
 self.path_export_dir = '/tmp/static-rss/html'
 self.path_db = '/tmp/static-rss/database'